The OAuth resource owner password credentials flow explained.

 Client Authentication

 The client authenticates as part of the token request.
-There are many ways for a client to authenticate, the most common being client secret.
+There are many ways for a client to authenticate.
+The most common being client secret.
 The Curity Identity Server supports the following authentication mechanisms for clients:

 • No authentication (public client)